zat-star/cpp-docs.ja-jp/docs/mfc/reference/sockaddr-in-structure.md

 - tr-tr
 - zh-cn
 - zh-tw
-ms.translationtype: Machine Translation
+ms.translationtype: MT
-ms.sourcegitcommit: 3168772cbb7e8127523bc2fc2da5cc9b4f59beb8
+ms.sourcegitcommit: 4e0027c345e4d414e28e8232f9e9ced2b73f0add
-ms.openlocfilehash: 77ed806bc6afc7ba02663a19a724541bbe0dae42
+ms.openlocfilehash: 975352895ce166fb53f65f8e5669a5ff8dda21a0
 ms.contentlocale: ja-jp
-ms.lasthandoff: 02/24/2017
+ms.lasthandoff: 09/12/2017

 ---
-# <a name="sockaddrin-structure"></a>SOCKADDR_IN 構造体
+# <a name="sockaddrin-structure"></a>SOCKADDR_IN Structure
-インターネット アドレス ファミリでは、ソケットを接続するローカルまたはリモート エンドポイント アドレスを指定するために、Windows ソケットによって `SOCKADDR_IN` の構造体が使用されます。
+In the Internet address family, the `SOCKADDR_IN` structure is used by Windows Sockets to specify a local or remote endpoint address to which to connect a socket.

-## <a name="syntax"></a>構文
+## <a name="syntax"></a>Syntax

 ```
 struct sockaddr_in{